-She criticizes, blames, and punishes you for every mistake, yours and those of others, including her own.
-She calls you names and manipulates you to get what she wants.
-She tells you to smile when you’re sad and need a hug.
-She demands that you always be nice and not cause any trouble.
-You must like the same things your mother likes and be friends with the people she approves of.
-And don’t you dare to have your own opinion — who do you think you are?
-Your mom knows better, and everything she does is for your good.
-Your feelings are irrelevant; they may just as well not even exist.
+Maybe she criticizes, blames, and punishes you for every mistake.
+Maybe she calls you names and manipulates you to get what she wants or tells you to smile when you’re sad and need a hug.
+She may act like she knows better, and everything she does is for your good.

 Well, you’d better stop now, before you turn into a distorted shadow of your mother.
 There’s another way — the way of healing.
 And as long as you have your paddles — courage and determination — you will bring your boat into a safe harbor.

 We can’t control the weather, but we’re in control of our actions.

 You will heal, and you don’t have to do it alone.